lrvick/synt/README.md

     The first time you do a guess, it will generate and save a classifier blob based on 200k samples, (100K neg, 100k pos).
 This default will get you around 80% accuracy.

-    You can adjust this, but going very far beyond 200k by adjusting some variables but at this time will probably make your computer cry and say mean things to you, before passing out.
+    You can adjust this, (by changing a couple hard-coded variables) but going very far beyond 200k at this time will probably make your computer cry and say mean things to you, before passing out.

 ## Notes ##